Fine Dining comes to London

 “ London’s the greatest place in the world to eat!” proclaim the gourmet mags, always desperate for something new to say about the (second) oldest human activity.
 There’s an element of truth in it, so long as you eat ethnic and in the outer boroughs.

 Escoffier Room This bargain restaurant is attached to a training college, but what came out of the kitchen was to a standard that would have made us happy if we’d been paying Michelin prices.
-NEW

 Tamada Georgian Restaurant The breaking of Shoti Puri' and the quaffing of Satrapezo could restore, not only your bodily well being, but even your faith in the human race!
-NEW

 The Narrow Gordon Ramsey in Limehouse threatens to give gastropubs a good name.